 India and Sri Lanka: Celebrating Holi, Exploring Southern India and Sri Lanka

-The group (limited to 14 travelers) will be led by Linda Shepro.
+The group (limited to 14 travelers) will be led by one of Latitiude's agents.
 Our first stop will be the island of Sri Lanka, known for its beaches, jungles, temples, elephants, wild nature, friendly people and tumultuous history.
 While growing modern at a fast pace, ancient customs are revered and practiced and locals will welcome visitors with charm and wide open arms.

 The journey next moves to Southern India and the cities of Kumarakom and Kochi situated on the south-west coast of the Indian peninsula in the breathtakingly scenic and prosperous state of Kerala, hailed as 'God's Own Country'.
 Its strategic importance over the centuries is underlined by the sobriquet Queen of the Arabian Sea.